6 Common Air Conditioner Smells Answered and How to Fix the Problem

 • Home air conditioner smells sweet

-Besides the weird smell, here are four other hints that you are experiencing a refrigerant leak.
+Besides the weird smell, here are four other hints that you have a refrigerant leak.

-1. Bubbling or hissing sounds when your air conditioner is on.
+1. Bubbling or hissing sounds when your air conditioner is operating.

 2. Ice on refrigerant lines or the evaporator coil.

-4. Increasing electrical bills.
+4. Increasing energy bills.

-How You Can Fix It
+How You Can Take Care of It

 2. Air Conditioner Smells Like Gas